divinerites/plausible-hugo/README.md

 ## Custom goals

-If you want to use some custom goals, for each goal, you just have to add a snipplet in a new created partial named `plausible_js.html`
+If you want to use some custom goals, for each goal, you just have to add a snipplet in a partial named `plausible_js.html` that you have to create in your site `/partials` directory

-Then, add a straightforward call to plausible function/goal where you want in your gohugo code.
+Then, add a straightforward call to those plausible function/goal where you need it in your gohugo code.

 ### Snipplet example for `plausible_js.html`